vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/storage/storage.md

-Data in a Kubernetes Cloud Containers cluster can be stored in several ways: directly in a container or on _volumes_.
+Data in a Kubernetes cluster in the Managed Containers service can be stored in several ways: directly in a container or on _volumes_.
 There are problems with storing data in a container:

 - If the container crashes or stops, data is lost.
 - Container data is inaccessible to other containers, even if all containers are in the same [pod](../../reference/pods).

-To solve these problems, Cloud Containers volumes are used.
+To solve these problems, Managed Containers volumes are used.
 Volumes have different lifecycles depending on the usage scenario:

 - _Ephemeral volumes_ (EVs) have the same lifecycle as a pod.
 When a pod using such a volume ceases to exist, the volume is also deleted.
 Ephemeral volumes can only be used by a single pod, so volumes are declared directly in the pod's manifest.

 - _Persistent volumes_ (PVs) have their own [lifecycle](../../reference/pvs-and-pvcs), independent of the pod's lifecycle.
 Due to the separation of lifecycles, such volumes can be reused later with other pods.
 Pods and other workloads use Persistent Volume Claim (PVC) to handle persistent volumes.

-Cloud Containers do not support ReadWriteMany (RWX) access to Persistent Volume Claims.
+Managed Containers do not support ReadWriteMany (RWX) access to Persistent Volume Claims.
 This means that you cannot simultaneously write data to a single PV from multiple pods on different nodes.

 To share data between pods on different nodes, [deploy an NFS server](/en/computing/iaas/instructions/fs-manage) on a separate VM.
 An NFS server shares data over the network, allowing multiple pods to simultaneously read and write data to a shared volume.

-Cloud Containers clusters are tightly integrated with the VK Cloud platform to handle PVs:
+Kubernetes clusters in the Managed Containers service are tightly integrated with the VK Cloud platform to handle PVs:

 - The cluster [supports](#supported_vk_cloud_storage_types) storage provided by the VK Cloud platform.
 Block storage support is implemented using [Cinder CSI](#working_with_container_storage_interface_csi).
 - [Pre-configured storage classes](#pre_configured_storage_classes) that implement different [persistent volume reclaim policies](../../reference/pvs-and-pvcs#4_reclaiming_830589dc) are available for block storage in the cluster.

 ## {heading(Managing persistent volumes (PVs))[id=pv-disks]}

-In the Cloud Containers service, you can [manage](/ru/kubernetes/k8s/instructions/manage-pvs) PVs created for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) Kubernetes clusters.
+In the Managed Containers service, you can [manage](/ru/kubernetes/k8s/instructions/manage-pvs) PVs created for [second-generation](/en/kubernetes/k8s/concepts/cluster-generations) Kubernetes clusters.
 Such PVs are located in the [service project](/en/kubernetes/k8s/concepts/cluster-generations#service-projects) managed by the VK Cloud platform.
 If you want to keep access to the data located on these PVs when deleting or moving the cluster, you can move the PVs from the service project to yours.

 You can only move or delete a PV if it is not connected to a node group.